sKabYY/LuaBacc/README.md

 - Binding a derived class to lua.

 ###TODO
-- Binding a pointer of a C++ object to lua.
+- Add a feature to bind a pointer of a C++ object to lua.
+- Write manual.
 - There is always something to be done.